PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### SQL Spatial
 The spatial extension was an addition provided to SQL Server by Microsoft in 2008.
 It essentially adds two datatypes to the software, *geometry* and *geography*.
 These datatypes are provided along a set of functionality to perform spatial calculations and queries on the database.
 Spatial data is data with geometrical or geographical information attached to it.
 In most cases those are coordinates.
 Geometry and geography are different in the fact that geometry is indented for use in a flat coordinate system like a plane.
 Geography on the other hand is intended for use with globe like coordinates to reflect real world locations and objects.
 For persisting geofences in the database, geography was chosen, as it makes use of real world GPS coordinates. [@spatext]

 On top of the basic data types, there are two mains groups of object types provided by the spatial extension.
-These objects are available for both geometry and geography.
+These objects are available for both geometry and geography-
 1. Simple objects
    : Simple, single spatial objects that are completely connected in their instance.
 These include *Points*, *LineStrings* and *Polygons*.
 2. Collection objects